Myajewell/Astounding-refactor-repository/README.md

 ## Features

 1. Easy to read code.
-2. somple and effective navigation through the webpage
+2. simple and effective navigation through the webpage
 3. Clean layout and fonts.